-Foreign persons or their patent attorneys handle cases related to IP protection through patent attorneys registered with Kyrgyzpatent112.
-As of today, there are 18 certified patent attorneys operating in Kyrgyzstan113.
+Foreign persons or their patent attorneys handle cases related to IP protection through patent attorneys registered with Kyrgyzpatent115.
+As of today, there are 24 certified patent attorneys operating in Kyrgyzstan116.

 Residents of the countries which signed a bilateral agreement with the Kyrgyz Republic establishing mutual simplified procedures for IP rights can handle the cases related to obtaining a patent, registering a trademark and other activities independently or through their national patent attorneys unregistered in the Kyrgyz Republic.
-Under such agreements, individuals and legal entities of a foreign state enjoy in the territory of the Kyrgyz Republic the same rights and preferences as are currently provided to Kyrgyz individuals and legal entities.

-The Kyrgyz Republic has signed bilateral agreements on cooperation in the field114 of intellectual property with the following countries:
+The Kyrgyz Republic has signed bilateral agreements with the following countries:

-the Russian Federation (the Agreement between the Government of the Kyrgyz Republic and the Government of the Russian Federation on cooperation in the field of protection of industrial property effective from October 13, 1995 and the
+- the Republic of Uzbekistan (the Agreement between the Government of the Kyrgyz Republic and the Government of the Republic of Uzbekistan on cooperation in the field of protection of industrial property effective from December 24, 1996); - the Azerbaijan Republic (the Agreement between the Government of the Kyrgyz Republic and the Government of the

-112 Article 6 part 3 of the Law of the Kyrgyz Republic "On Trademarks, Service Marks and Appellations of Origin" of January 14, 1998 (with the latest amendments as of February 6, 2014, No.28)..
+114 Article 2, part 3 of the Law "On Trademarks, Service Marks and Appellations of Origin" dated January 14, 1998 No.7 (with the latest amendments as of May 26, 2018);